My-Finance-Report/yearly_report/README.md

     * Need to remove RLS on tables for menu items
   * Bigger: add ability to charge for the item
   * Add an effect for the order to send a notification

+* **Forcasting**
+  (Post-launch, v2 imo)
+  * greenfield, with no real prior art here.
+  * determine robust way to display recurring transactions (plaid likely)
+  * try to make primatives that allow the user to access historic data and make predtions
+    * highly parameterizable (interest rates, time, burn rates etc)

+  * try to figure out where this fits in the app.
+    *   i think ideally it lives on top of the other tooling, and not as its own thing.
+    *   ultimately, i would love for the app to be pages that users build for themselves with easy, intuitive builders
+    * "almost notebook style"
+    * ideally this can all be build on / around the nocode system

 * **Onboarding**
   * centrailize seeding when account is created (right now the api calls just handle it if not initialized but thats weird)